The Henle Library is one of my favorite sheet music reading apps.

 The score annotation mode is original and very pleasant to use, but takes up a lot of screen space.

 I usually buy sheet music on the Henle app and work on it for a while, long enough to read the Urtext annotations.
-When I’m lucky, I can look at the fingerings suggested by violists who fly leagues above me, such as Nobuko Imail, Nils Mönkemeyer, Timothy Ridout or Antoine Tamestit.
+When I’m lucky, I can look at the fingerings suggested by violists who fly leagues above me, such as Nobuko Imai, Nils Mönkemeyer, Timothy Ridout or Antoine Tamestit.

 In some pieces, one can even alternate between fingerings proposed by different musicians.
 The choice is fairly limited for viola sheet music, but much greater for piano, violin, and cello.